ooni/ooni.org/content/nettest/vanilla-tor.md

 and censorship circumvention).

 The Vanilla Tor test attempts to start a connection to the Tor network.
-If the test successfully bootstraps a connection, then Tor is considered to be reachable from the vantage point of the user.
+If the test successfully bootstraps a connection within a predefined amount of seconds (300 by default), then Tor is considered to be reachable from the vantage point of the user.
 But if the test does *not* manage to establish a connection, then the Tor network is likely blocked within the tested network.